Guardianship for Adults with Disabilities in NJ

 Individuals with developmental disabilities and/or mental illness often have difficulty caring for themselves or managing their finances independently.
-For this reason, the law permits parents, siblings, and other caregivers to petition the Court to be appointed as guardian of their loved ones with special needs when he or she turns 18 years of age.
+For this reason, the law permits parents, siblings, and other caregivers to petition the Court to be appointed as guardians of their loved ones with special needs when they turn 18 years of age.
+This appointed guardian then has the power to legally act on behalf of their loved one.

 - Guardianship of the Person: allows the guardian to make decisions regarding everyday activities such as educational needs; appropriate living arrangements, access to medical records and consent to medical treatment.